jennkimerson/OCR_ArchivalDataOrganization_HGARC/README.md

 * Scan vertically, to determine how many lines are in each column
 * Scan horizontally, to determine the actual words
 * Run through each vertical String searching for its horizontal counterpart, which pinpoints how far away each horizontal string begins from the left
+* Must override pre-set language settings (i.e. English reads in text from left to right)

 ## Current Version: Mk.
 2 ##
 __Previous versions can be found in our Wiki Page__